CrossEye/BibleLiteracy/index.md

 ### History ###

 These books, from Joshua through Esther, discuss the subsequent history of the people of Israel (aka The Hebrews), living first under the rule of the tribes' judges and eventually consolidating under the King Saul.
-When he loses favor with God, David becomes King, then his son Solomon after him.
+When Saul loses favor with God, David becomes King, then his son Solomon after him.
 David is a central figure in the Old Testament; he's credited with many of the Psalms and future kings are described by their lineage from David, including the New Testament's Jesus.
 Others list their *bona fides* as being a "child of David".